fossdd/chromeos-vagrant/README.md

-chromeos-vagrant
+vagrant-chromiumos
 ================

-bootstraps and installs chromeos on a vagrant VM.
-Run with `vagrant up`, and SSH into your brand new ChromeOS VM with `vagrant ssh`.
+Builds ChromiumOS on a Vagrant VM.

+Run with `vagrant up`